A shrub reaching 2 to 3 metres high by up to 6 metres wide.

+I have been growing this plant for about five years, in my garden in the northern Sydney suburb of Westleigh.
 In warmer areas, north of Sydney (it will not tolerate a situation that is cold and receives winter frosts), it can grow to approximately 2 to 3 metres high by up to 4 to 6 metres wide if given full sun and some summer moisture.

 My plant is 1.5 metres high by about 3 metres wide and is stunning when it flowers during late summer and autumn.
-The many bright yellow terminal flowers can be up to 20 to 25 cms long and are literally dripping with honey.
+The many bright yellow terminal flowers can be up to 20 to 25 cm long and are literally dripping with honey.

 To prevent my plant from growing too large, I prune it back hard in early spring.